Music Theory

 - 0 comments

 Several centuries later these modes have reappeared.
-They are very used in jazz improvisation as scale of chords and modal playing.
+They are very used in jazz improvisation as scales of chords and modal playing.

-This lesson explains how are built modes and how to play them on guitar.
+This guitar lesson explains what are the seven modes, how they are built and how to play them on guitar.